Content is King

 By becoming a participant in communities that interest you, you'll inevitably run into like minds who will be interested in what you do.
 And visa-versa.

-When I have free time, I use some of that for what I call “give back” time to help out on forums and groups.
-Truth be told you never know who is reading your comments or may reach out to connect.
+When I have free time, I use what I call “give back” time to help out on forums and groups.
+You never know who is reading your comments or may reach out to connect.
 Never underestimate that.

 Your WordPress Website Deserves the Royal Treatment